juhasev/sample-ninja-help/sub-panel-location-mapping.md

 ### Postal Code

-You can configure **SampleNinja** to delete invalid postal codes by selecting option **"Remove invalid postal codes**.
+You can configure **SampleNinja** to delete invalid postal codes by selecting option **"Remove invalid postal codes"**.
 This can be handy as you can dynamically profile **POSTAL_CODE** with automatic postal code validation turned on to ensure you are collecting only valid codes going forward.

-Or alternative you may want to choose **"No action"** which leaves the **POSTAL_CODE** variable intact.
+Or alternativelt you may want to choose **"No action"** which leaves the **POSTAL_CODE** variable intact.

 > Your panel should use **POSTAL_CODE** and **REGION** variables.
 If you are using some home grown variables like **ZIP_CODE**, **STATE** or **PROVINCE**, please contact support@sampleninja.io how to migrate or consolidate them.